dart-lang/site-www/src/get-dart/_mac.md

 {{site.alert.important}}
   Make sure the **Homebrew `bin` directory is in your `PATH`**.
   Setting up the path correctly makes it easier to use Dart SDK commands such as `dart run` and `dart format`.
-  For help setting up your path, consult the [Homebrew FAQ.](https://docs.brew.sh/FAQ)
+  For help configuring your path, consult the [Homebrew FAQ.](https://docs.brew.sh/FAQ)
 {{site.alert.end}}